OnlyUnknown/Doctor-appointment/doctor_appointment_backend/README.md

 # 📖 Doctor Appointment App <a name="about-project"></a>

 **Doctor Appointment App** is a React and Rails-built fully functional app.
-The Doctor appointment app allows users to book an appointment with a doctor.
+The Doctor appointment app allows users to add, remove and book an appointment with a doctor.

 ## 🛠️ Built With <a name="built-with"></a>